Jean Grey: Telekinesis

 Jean possesses a high level of telekinetic ability that enables her to psionically levitate and rapidly move about all manner of animate and inanimate matter.
 She can use her telekinetic abilities on herself or others to simulate the power of flight or levitation, stimulate molecules to increase friction, create protective force fields out of psychokinetic energy, or project her telekinetic energy as purely concussive force.
 The outer limits of her telekinetic power have never been clearly established, though she was capable of lifting approximately fifty tons of rubble with some strain.
 Jean was later stated to have become an Omega Level Telekinetic.

-Psychic Energy Synthesis
+Psychic energy synthesis

 Jean's younger self, who had been brought from the past into the present by an older Hank McCoy, eventually found an entirely new way to use her powers separate from the Phoenix Force.
 The teenage Marvel Girl learned she has the ability to harness ambient psychic energy and channel it into powerful blasts of force, which are a combination of both her telepathy and telekinesis.
 Its potency is such that she can match and overpower the likes of Gladiator, magistrate of the Shi'ar, with relative ease.
 When using this ability, Jean's whole body glows with pink psychic energy, obscuring her human form.